Sollumz/Sollumz/CONTRIBUTING.md

 ## Commit Guidelines

-We do not follow any specific commit messages convention.
-Just write meaningful commit messages to make the project history more understandable.
+We try to follow [Conventional Commits][conventional_commits] to make it easier to generate changelogs.
+Write meaningful commit messages to make the project history and release notes more understandable.
 If the change is significant or complex, please, include a commit description providing more details.

 ## License